braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_primer.md

 ### Android SDK

-You can use [`setDeviceObjectAllowlist`][1]to configure the SDK to only send a subset of the device object keys or values according to a set allowlist.
+You can use [`setDeviceObjectAllowlist`][1]to configure to only send a subset of the device object keys or values according to a set allowlist.
 This must be enabled via [`setDeviceObjectAllowlistEnabled`][2].

 {% alert important %}
 An empty allowlist will result in **no** device data being sent to Braze.